jmfr236/uky-campus-expansion/README.md

 ![Historic CAD source](images/ashland_campus.jpg)
   **[University of Kentucky historical map, showing the Ashland and Limestone campuses from 1862-1882](https://exploreuk.uky.edu/catalog/xt7rn872zc2f)**

 In my current position with UK Information Services group, I work closely with Facilities Management and Library datasets.
 Prior to development of this interactive map, older property deed details were fairly inaccessible and could only be located by searching through physical deeds in the Facilities Library.
 More recent parcel data can be obtained from LFUCG PVA; but the PVA merged older sections of campus into large parcels, instead of showing the original parcel size the property was purchased at.
 We have some historic parcel data in a CAD DWG document that was being maintained by an individual in Facilities Management, but it is not in an easily accessible format or location.
-As a part of this project I geospatially referenced and digitized the data from the CAD document so it could be used as a layer for this interactive map.
+For this project I geospatially referenced and digitized the data from the CAD document so it could be used as a layer for this interactive map.
 I created this map to allow users to easily explore UK parcel details and how campus has grown, while also examining how the campus landscape has changed over the decades through rephotography images.

 ## II.
 Methodology
 This project combines modern PVA parcel data with historic UK property acquisitions to develop a unique dataset.
+It is important to note that I am only examining the UK Lexington Main Campus located off of Nicholasville Road, not other properties around Lexington or the state.
 UK basemap features were provided from **[UK ITS Information Services - Geospatial](https://www.uky.edu/gissupport/sites/www.uky.edu.gissupport/files/Campus_Feature_Descriptions_0.pdf )**.
 Historic UK parcel data was provided by UK Facilities Management & UK ITS Information Services - Facilities Library.
 Modern Fayette County Parcel Data was sourced from **[Lexington Fayette Urban County Government (LFUCG)](https://data-lfucg.hub.arcgis.com/datasets/e4a525d8772741468205e82fc173db22_0/about)**.
 Points of Interest are based on selected historic photos of UK campus from UK Libraries **[Explore UKY](https://exploreuk.uky.edu/)**.
+ArcGIS Pro was used to develop and process all datasets.
 Additional information about the data and processing methods can be found below.

 ### A. Data & Processing
-**UK Ownership Boundary**
-(UK ITS Information Services - Geospatial)

 **UK Basemap Features**
 (UK ITS Information Services - Geospatial)